Riot3zZ/OpenEUV-Abbe/README.md

 # OpenEUV Abbe

 OpenEUV Abbe is a desktop tool for learning and checking EUV lithography aerial-image simulations.
-The project intentionally keeps only the **Abbe imaging model**: mask near-field and diffraction responses are computed by the strict vector electromagnetic-field solver from [ELitho](https://github.com/takahashi-edalab/elitho), which is referenced by the [EUVlitho](https://github.com/takahashi-edalab/EUVlitho) project, and the returned `Ex/Ey/Ez` components are then accumulated over discrete source points using Abbe imaging.
+The project has only the **Abbe imaging model**: mask near-field and diffraction responses are computed by the strict vector electromagnetic-field solver from [ELitho](https://github.com/takahashi-edalab/elitho), which is referenced by the [EUVlitho](https://github.com/takahashi-edalab/EUVlitho) project, and the returned `Ex/Ey/Ez` components are then accumulated over discrete source points using Abbe imaging.

 ## 1. Purpose